Remember the Sabbath day

-Not according to the Bible.
+Not according to the bible.
 In the beginning, God made the world in six days and rested on the seventh.
 And ever since, the week has proclaimed to us God’s purposes with the world.
-Through His Word going out in the power of the Spirit, this world will be brought to rest, i.e. to perfection, consummation, peace.
+Through His Word going out in the power of the Spirit, this world will be brought to rest, perfection, consummation, peace.
 The goal is Sabbath.

 So we, made in His image, should work and rest like Him:

-Yet wonderfully, on the next day, He rose up into a whole new week – a whole new world!
+But wonderfully, on the next day He rose up into a whole new week – a whole new world!
 And in this whole new world, it all begins with consummation and rest.

 Under the old covenant the day of rest was at the end.
 The goal of life was peace.
 But Christ took on that work Himself.
 And, having accomplished it, His day (the Lord’s day) is at the beginning.
 So we begin with peace.

 Now, physically speaking, this world is still the old world.
 Creation operates according to the old calendar.
-It is groaning, awaiting its seventh day of rest.
-And we must still live in our old bodies, groaning along in our worldly labours.
+It’s groaning, awaiting its seventh day of rest.
+And we still have to live in our old bodies, groaning along in our worldly labours.
 We look ahead to a world perfected.

-But, spiritually speaking, Jesus has begun a whole new world.
+But spiritually speaking, Jesus has begun a whole new world.
 And by the Spirit we are brought into His resurrection reality.
-Spiritually speaking we have entered that rest.
-We are on the other side – beyond the seventh day.
-We are eight-day people!
+Spiritually speaking we’ve entered that rest.
+We’re on the other side – beyond the seventh day.
+We’re eight day people!

 Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light.
 (Matthew 11:28-30)